drjele/symfony-doctrine-audit/README.md

 ## Todo

-* config.
 * chain storages.
-* ingnored colums.
-* file storage.

 ## Purpose

-* have audit for specific entities.
-* the audit database to have its own connection.
 * use two step storage for failover and to not slow down the primary application thread.
-* multiple storage types.

 ## Inspired by